mjelloDev/Lifter-Can-do-Nuclear/README.md

-A simple patch so Lifter from Biotech can Haul Fuel Rods from Dubs Rimatomics Lifter Can do Nuclear
+# Lifter Can do Nuclear

-This is a patch for Rimworld that allows the Lifter from the Biotech DLC to work with Rimatomic.
+A simple mod for Rimworld so that Lifter from Biotech DLC can Haul Fuel Rods from Dubs Rimatomics' mod